coldfix/setcapslock/README.rst

 ended up working for me):

 * ``setleds -caps``
-  (setleds complains and exits without doing anything)
+  (setleds complains about not being in a virtual terminal)

 * ``xkbset nullify -lock``
   (I don't have xkbset in repositories, so cannot verify)